mister2d/CoexistAI/README.md

   <img src="artifacts/logo.jpeg" alt="CoexistAI Logo" width="200"/>
 </p>

+🎙️ Now Supporting Vibe Podcasting & Speech-to-Text!

+- **Text → Podcast**: Instantly turn any written content into engaging podcast episodes—ideal for on-the-go listening or repurposing your articles, notes, or blogs.
+-**Text → Speech**: Convert text into high-quality audio using advanced TTS technology.
+Check out the [Notebook] (coexist_tutorial.ipynb) for usage examples.
+-**Flexible Integration**: Whether through FastAPI or MCP, you can generate audio files seamlessly—integrate with your agents or use as a standalone feature.

+Example: I Converted https://www.theatlantic.com/newsletters/archive/2025/08/ai-high-school-college/684057/ article to podcast:
+[🎧 Listen to podcast] (documents/podcast_58fc33d6.wav)

 ## 🔔 New Updates: Read More about updates [Here](README_MCP.md)

 - **Direct location search:** You can now search for any place, not just find routes!